Automattic/vip-go-ci/README.md

 Then run `vip-go-ci` like this:

-> ./vip-go-ci.php --repo-options=true

-If you wish to limit the options configurable via repository config-file, you can specify which options can be configured by using `--repo-options-allowed`, like this:

 > ./vip-go-ci.php --repo-options=true --repo-options-allowed="phpcs-severity"

+`--repo-options-allowed` specifies which options can be specified via `.vipgoci_options`, and that can be used to limit which options are allowed.

 Should the configuration file not be found, any configuration value not be valid, or altering of the particular option is not allowed, the relevant option will not be altered on run-time.
 Note that not all options need to be set in the configuration file, only those desired.
 The file is expected to be a parsable, valid JSON.